 Many locals and visitors spend their days and nights at the beach, enjoying delicious food and refreshing drinks.
 If you prefer the city life, you can explore the historic quarter of Dénia and hang out at one of the cute bars.

-If you’re lucky enough to visit during a festival, make sure you join the locals in all-night dancing and street performances!
+If you’re lucky enough to visit Dénia during festival season, make sure to join the locals in all-night dancing and street performances!

 Food in Dénia

-Dénia was designated as an UNESCO Creative City of Gastronomy in 2015.
+Dénia was designated as a UNESCO Creative City of Gastronomy in 2015.
 Hard-to-find delicacies, fresh produce and delicious recipes make up a fantastic cuisine!